Agenda

 10.40 – 11.10 Workshop II: Anthony Leroy, University of Brussels – Transcribing Handwritten Documents with eScriptorium

-11.10 – 12.00 Workshop III: Jan Černý, University of Economics
+11.10 – 12.00 Workshop III: Jan Černý, University of Economics – Current AI Trends and Core Concepts in Prompt Engineering

 12.00 – 12.30 Panel discussion with presenters and coffee break